-If you have heard of the Ides of March, you know you’re supposed to beware them.
+If you’ve heard of the Ides of March, you might know you’re supposed to beware of them.
 Why?
-In ancient Rome, the Ides of March were equivalent to our March 15th.
-If you’ve heard of the Ides of March, it’s probably thanks to William Shakespeare.
-In his play Julius Caesar, a soothsayer – or fortune teller – says to Caesar: Beware the Ides of March.
+In ancient Rome, the Ides of March were equivalent to our March 15.
+In the Roman calendar, this dates corresponded to several religious observances.
+The Romans considered the Ides of March as a deadline for settling debts.
+But – for our modern world – if you’ve heard of the Ides of March, it’s probably thanks to William Shakespeare.
+In his play Julius Caesar, a soothsayer attracts Caesar’s attention and tells him:

 The Romans also had a name for the first day of every month.
-It was known as the “kalends.”
+It was known as the Kalends.
 It’s from this word that our word calendar is derived.

 In fact, our modern calendar is very much like the one that Julius Caesar enacted the year before his death.
 It had 365 days and 12 months each year.
-It even took into account the fact that Earth’s orbit around the sun isn’t a whole number of days by adding a leap day every few years.
+It even took into account the fact that Earth’s orbit around the sun isn’t a whole number of days, by adding a leap day every few years.

 The EarthSky team has a blast bringing you daily updates on your cosmos and world.
 We love your photos and welcome your news tips.
 Earth, Space, Human World, Tonight.